menzHSE/cv-ml-lecture-notebooks/README.md

 Then you can open notebooks in your favorite tool (e.g. VSCode) and select the installed Jupyter kernel `cv-ml-torch` to execute the notebooks.

+## Contribute

+Please submit pull requests for bugfixes and additional features.
+Besides NumPy, PyTorch and MLX, some JAX examples would be nice.